By Patrick Henningsen

 Eyewitness reports put looting and vandalism as far out as neighboring town centre, Streatham High Road, where JD Sports retail outlet was vandalised and looted by gangs of youths.

 At 1:ooAM this morning, this reporter witnessed one gang of seven hooded youths attempting to barricade a major egress out of Brixton, on Stockwell Road, pushing rubbish bins into the road in order to stop traffic passing through.
 The gang proceeded to hurl missiles at passing vehicles and attempt a series of car-jackings on drivers, as well as attacks on other pedestrians who were trying to head away from the violence in central Brixton.
-We can report that one man was seen beaten and left in the middle of road by the marauding gang as they headed towards Stockwell Station.

 Local resident Michael Martins described the evening’s events, “It was complete anarchy downtown.
 They were fortunate that there was already a large police presence for the festival.
 We’ll see tomorrow if this one was as bad as the 1981 and 1985 Brixton Riots.
 It’s going to set the area back for sure.”